-The MFAH Education department also offers a wide array of resources to help you and your students.
-Visit the Kinder Foundation Education Center in the Law Building, or explore the easily accessible KFEC resources online.
+The Museum offers a wide array of resources to help you and your students in the Kinder Foundation Education Center in the Law Building.
+You can also explore the easily accessible KFEC resources online.
 Don’t miss the opportunity to download research materials and check out books, DVDs, images, posters, and more—free of charge.

 Works on Paper Study Center

 Instructors interested in specific works not on view may make an appointment to see art in the Works on Paper Study Center, the only facility of its kind in the Southwest.
 The Works on Paper Study Center is open by appointment and is available for groups of up to 20 to view works from the MFAH collections of Photography and Works on Paper.

 Research opportunities are available in many different locations at the Museum.